itsmeradiant/itsmeradiant/README.md

 - 👨🏽‍💻 I’m currently working on personal projects;
 - 🌱 I’m currently learning for the CEH Practical;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: I am an Arch Linux enthusiast;
+- ⚡️ I use ARCH btw;
 - 📫 How to reach me: hi@x0r.xyz;

 <br>